jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

 It's possible to interact with menus that are specific to particular platforms.

 On **Windows**, you can add items to the *System Menu*, accessed by clicking the icon in the top left corner of the GUI.

-* `.addMenuSystem()`
-    This creates a *System Menu*, ready to add items to.
-    Then just add menu items as normal, using the title `SYSTEM`.
+Simply add menu items using the title `SYSTEM`.

 On **Mac**, there are a bunch of special menus you can access.

-The application (apple) menu is always present.
+The *Application Menu* is always present, and is always named after python - usually *python3*.
+To add items to this menu, simply call `.addMenuItem()` with the title `APPMENU`.

 * `.addMenuPreferences(func)`
-    This will enable the *Preferences Menu*, in the *Applicaiton Menu*, and link it to the specified function.
+    This will enable the *Preferences Menu*, in the *Application Menu*, and link it to the specified function.
-    Note, the *Application Menu* is named after the shell running the app - usually *python3*.

 * `.addMenuHelp(func)`
-    This will link to the application specific Help option, under the *Help Menu*.
+    This will create the *Help Menu* with a *Search Menu*,
+    Followed by *pyhton3 Help*, which links to the function specified.
     You can add further items to the *Help Menu* using the title `HELP`.
-    Note, the app's name will be the same as the shell running it - probably python3.

 * `.addMenuWindow()`
     This will create the standard *Window Menu*.
     You can add further items to the *Window Menu* using the title `WINDOW`.
-    Adding items to this, will add them to the end of the *Window Menu*.

 ##Statusbar
 ___